All Article

 2. Gantt Charts and Timelines

-• Show how tasks and project milestones fit into the sprint or project schedule.
+• Gantt Chart helps show how tasks and project milestones fit into the sprint or project schedule.

 • Useful for planning dependencies and seeing the bigger picture of how short sprints connect to long-term goals.